Indicium vs. Sterling, Checkr and HireRight: The DACH Comparison

 Focus: Enterprise customers worldwide

-Strength: Largest database, broad feature set
+Strength: Largest data set, broad feature set

 Weakness: US-centric, GDPR compliance retrofitted